14th Street/Sixth Avenue station: IND Sixth Avenue Line platforms

 The 14th Street station is a local station on the IND Sixth Avenue Line, and has two side platforms to the inside of the tracks.
+The station is served by the F at all times and by the M on weekdays during the day.
+It is between 23rd Street to the north and West Fourth Street–Washington Square the south.

 Both platforms have a green trim line on a darker green border and mosaic name tablets reading "14TH STREET" in white sans-serif lettering on a dark green background and a lighter green border.
 Beneath the trim line and name tablets are small directional and number tile captions in white lettering on a black background.
 Forest green I-beam columns run along both platforms at regular intervals with alternating ones having the standard black name plate with white lettering.

 Trains open their doors to the left in both directions, which is unusual for a side platformed station in New York City.
 Most side platforms in the system are to the outside of the tracks and thus trains open the doors to the right.
-In the case of 14th Street, because the platforms of the PATH's Uptown Hudson Tubes already existed along Sixth Avenue, the Sixth Avenue Line platforms flank the existing PATH station.
+In the case of 14th Street, because the platforms of the PATH's Uptown Hudson Tubes already existed along Sixth Avenue, the Sixth Avenue Line platforms flank the existing PATH station, leaving the PATH tracks behind the Sixth Avenue platform walls which are not visible from the platforms.

-The Sixth Avenue express tracks used by the B and D are at a lower level beneath the PATH tracks and along with the latter are not visible from the platforms.
+The Sixth Avenue express tracks used by the B and D are at a lower level beneath the PATH tracks and are also not visible from the platforms.
 The deep-bore tunnel's round shape becomes square below this station and at 23rd Street, where provisions for lower-level platforms were built.

 There is a full length mezzanine over the platforms and tracks.